 Business leaders have seen the growth in cyberattacks, especially headline-makers like ransomware and business email compromise and found it alarming enough to take action.
-Small and midsize businesses (SMBs) recognize that their organizations face mounting cybersecurity challenges, and those challenges will only continue 6to mount.
+Small and midsize businesses (SMBs) recognize that their organizations face mounting cybersecurity challenges, and those challenges will only continue to expand.
 That has resulted in many SMBs increasing their commitment to security and their security budgets.
 There’s room for MSPs to realize revenue growth in many areas including secure identity and access management, endpoint security, business continuity and disaster recovery (BCDR), and phishing protection.
 Today’s world of growing cyber threats for SMBs is a world of increasing security business opportunities for MSPs everywhere.

 Top IT security areas SMBs plan to invest in the next 12 months

 See how security awareness training stops the biggest security threats!
 GET INFOGRAPHIC>>

 2. SMBs have money to spend